SagaRey/micropost/README.md

-# Ruby on Rails Tutorial: micropost
+# Ruby on Rails Tutorial: Micropost

 This is the sample application for the
 [*Ruby on Rails Tutorial: